On Bidding with Securities: Risk Aversion and Positive Dependence: Risk Aversion

-To simplify the analysis in the rest of this paper, we reinforce Lemma \ref{lemma:s-sp-properties} with the following additional assumption: \begin{assumption} The family of securities and the informational environments are such that the function $s(y_1, z_1;\Phi)$ is \textit{increasing} in $y_1$. \end{assumption} Assumption \ref{assumption:s-sp-monotonicity} greatly simplifies the analysis by ruling out the possibility of ties among bids, which is therefore an event that we can ignore in the remainder of the paper.
-Assumption \ref{assumption:s-sp-monotonicity} is satisfied in most cases of interest, e.g., if for any $x_1 \in (\underline{x},\overline{x})$, $1 - F_{X_1|Y_1 = y_1, Z_1 = z_1}(x_1)$ is increasing in $y_1$.
-The results of this paper hold without Assumption~\ref{assumption:s-sp-monotonicity}, though the analysis is more complicated.
+To simplify the analysis in the rest of this paper, we reinforce Lemma \ref{lemma:s-sp-properties} with the following additional assumption: \begin{assumption} The family of securities and the informational environments are such that the function $s(y_1, z_1;\Phi)$ is \textit{increasing} in $y_1$. \end{assumption}

+Assumption \ref{assumption:s-sp-monotonicity} simplifies the analysis in this paper by insuring that ties among equilibrium bids (as specified in Lemma \ref{lemma:eq-s-sp} below) occur with probability zero.
+We therefore ignore the possibility of ties in the remainder of the paper, except in footnote \ref{tie-breaking} later in this paper.
+Assumption \ref{assumption:s-sp-monotonicity} is satisfied in most cases of interest; e.g., since $x_1 - \phi(x_1,b)$ is assumed to be nondecreasing and nonconstant in $x_1$, if for any $x_1 \in (\underline{x},\overline{x})$, $1 - F_{X_1|Y_1 = y_1, Z_1 = z_1}(x_1)$ is increasing in $y_1$, then Assumption \ref{assumption:s-sp-monotonicity} is automatically satisfied.
+The results of this paper hold without Assumption~\ref{assumption:s-sp-monotonicity} under uniform tie breaking, though the analysis is more complicated.